pnguyen72/1712quiz/HTML to JSON script/README.md

-## Warnings
-**AS OF OCT 29, 2024 THIS SCRIPT DOES NOT DEAL WITH MULTI-SELECT OPTIONS**

-## Preamble
+# HTML to JSON script

-`QuizHTMLToJSON.py` is a python script that attempts to take all `.html` files in this directory, and rip all questions, along with their answers, to format them in felistacios wonderful `JSON` format
+`QuizHTMLToJSON.py` is a python script that takes all `.html` files in this directory, combine and convert them to the app's JSON format.

-this script also deals with all duplicate entries.

-i whipped this up really quickly this morning so I'm sorry its so bad 100% inefficiency guarantee

 ## How to use

-Navigate to the feedback of any 1712 quiz
-	*note: for the script to work, you must have gotten 0% on the quiz* Open inspect element, and use `ctrl + f` to find `method` (there should only be one `method` attribute, inside a `<form>` element)
+1. Get 0% on a quiz, then navigate to its feedback page.

+2. Open inspect element and find a `<form>` element with a `method` attribute.

-Right-click the `<form>` element, hit copy > copy element Next, create a new `.html` file in the `Input HTML` directory (the name does not matter, as long as its a `.html` file) Paste what you copied, save, and run the program
+3. Right-click the `<form>` element, hit copy > copy element.

-Once you've looked over the `.json` file and are happy with it, name it `module[MODULE NUMER]` and put it in the correct folder

-:)
+4. Paste what you copied to an `.html` file in this directory.
+The name does not matter.

+5. (Optional) You can take multiple attempts of the quiz and have multiple `.html` files, one for each attempt.

+6. Edit the python script to update the module number. **Do not commit this change.**

+7. Run the script.
+The data will be written to `/data/LH/module{module number}.json`.
+If the file already exists, the old and new data will be combined.

+## Credit

+Thanks [Szymon](https://github.com/SzymZem) for the wonderful script.